forem/forem-browser-extension/README.md

   [Getting Started](https://developer.chrome.com/extensions/getstarted)
   documentation for Chrome extensions.

-As you make changes to the code base, changes will be reloaded in the browser.
+As you make changes to the code, changes will be reloaded in the browser.

+Note: If you do not see changes you've made being reflected in the extension during development, you may need to manually reload the browser extension once.
+This typically occurs if you stop Parcel and restart it.
+After that, hot reloading resumes.

 ## Building the unpacked extension